o-ran-sc/nonrtric-plt-sme/docs/developer-guide.rst

 Developer Guide
 ===============

-This document provides a quick start for developers of the Non-RT RIC Service Management and Exposure.
+This document provides a quick start for developers of the Non-RT RIC Service Management & Exposure.

 Additional developer guides are available on the `O-RAN SC NONRTRIC Developer wiki <https://wiki.o-ran-sc.org/display/RICNR/Release+F>`_.